igordot/clustermole/README.md

 ![clustermole-book](https://user-images.githubusercontent.com/6363505/72761156-12414280-3ba9-11ea-87de-57ff6cd690bb.png)

+## About

-A typical computational pipeline to process single-cell RNA sequencing (scRNA-seq) data includes clustering of cells as one of the steps.
-Assignment of cell type labels to those clusters is often a time-consuming process that involves manual inspection of the cluster marker genes complemented with a detailed literature search.
-This is especially challenging for those who are not familiar with all the captured subpopulations or have unexpected contaminants.
-The clustermole R package provides a comprehensive meta collection of cell identity markers for thousands of human and mouse cell types sourced from a variety of databases as well as methods to query them.
+Assignment of cell type labels to single-cell RNA sequencing (scRNA-seq) clusters is often a time-consuming process that involves manual inspection of the cluster marker genes complemented with a detailed literature search.
+This is especially challenging when unexpected or poorly described populations are present.
+The clustermole R package provides methods to query thousands of human and mouse cell identity markers sourced from a variety of databases.

 The clustermole package provides three primary features: